 Funded by :

 The European Union

-Our local partner staff are part of the communities where we will be working, and are deeply aware of the issues faced by young people.
+Our local partner staff are part of the communities where we will be working and are deeply aware of the issues faced by young people.
 We will be working closely with them to provide technical expertise to respond to the needs of the people we are supporting and to ensure that we can offer them a chance to complete their education and gain life skills that they can use in the long-term.

 Importantly, we are not just offering conventional education to young people, we are also offering hands on training and an opportunity to be directly involved in their communities.
 We believe this approach will empower young people, whose childhoods and teenage years have been marked by intense violence and a sense of powerlessness.

-Access to formal educational qualifications through scholarships.
+222 students with access to formal educational qualifications through providing them with university scholarships.

 210 young people with first response training.
 3 volunteer first response committees made up of young people who attended the trainings were then formed and have been doing work around COVID-19.

 Awareness raising in centres but also in IDP camps around the project locations in Child Protection, GBV and COVID-19.